bardiir/web-optim/README.md

 - [ ] Optimize GIF Images
 - [ ] Optimize/Crush SVG Images
 - [ ] Optimize Fonts (remove symbols not used in the html codebase ideally)
+- [ ] Garbage collection in cache directory

 Milestone 6:
 - [ ] Automatically replace video files referenced in html files with the multi bitrate ones using PLYR